WillJames476/Project-Basic/README.md

 * Task manager (executable as ./todolist)
   - todolist application of the repo
   - can add / remove tasks
-  - expects inputs from either ./account or ./commline and outputs nothing
+  - expects inputs and produce output
-  - other users can alter an account list as long as he/she has a communication line to that user
+  - other users can alter an account list as long as he/she has communication line to that user

+* Chats (executable as ./chat)
+  - can chat with other registered users of this program as long as you are have a verified communication line with the user you are trying to communicate with
+  - can send and view messages
+  - a expects input and can produce output